Some questions are always asked, so this is the best place to get the answers right away

 What happens if I ignore the Parking Charge Notice?

-If you fail to pay the Parking Charge Notice within 28 days from the date of issue this may result in your case being transferred to a Debt Recovery Agent, which will incur additional administrative charges or court costs.
-The collection procedure will be processed in line with the Administration of Justice Act 1970. please note that full action will be taken and could result into court action.
+If you fail to pay the PCN within 28 days from the date of issue this will result in your case being transferred to our collections department, where additional administrative amounts will be added.
+The collection procedure will be processed in line with the Administration of Justice Act 1970.

 How do I pay a Parking Charge Notice?

-You can pay the parking charge notice online or through our 24 hour NPM payment website or alternatively by completing the payment slip on the parking charge notice and sending a cheque or Postal Order all payments must be made (cleared funds) within the 14 days to ensure the 40% discount and sent to the address below.
-Should you require a payment receipt complete the attachment at the back of the PCN along with your payment.
+You can pay the PCN online or through our 24 hour NPM payment website or alternatively by completing the payment slip on the parking charge notice and sending a cheque or postal order.
+All payments must be made (cleared funds) within the 14 days to ensure the 40% discount and sent to the address below.
+Should you require a payment receipt complete the attachment at the back of the PCN and post to us along with your payment.

 Please call our payment line during office hours on (01604) 588342.
 It is important to quote your PCN reference number when making any payment.